 In the Pathways banner and collage, credit for the Plato clipart goes to ETC Florida.
 The computer screenshot is from the movie 'Matrix Reloaded' (Trinity's hacking exploit featuring the legendary 'sshnuke').
-I was helped with the packshot by photographer John Riley, using an Agfa scanner.
-(The Sheffield University address and floppy disk dates it somewhat.)
+I was helped with the packshot image by John Riley, using an Agfa scanner.
 Following that, a bust of Marcus Aurelius, a Pathways student practising the Japanese martial art of iaido, 'Zombie with Qualia' by my colleague and former student Glyn Hughes, and finally Senate House University of London at Christmas time, copied from a Google image search.